awsdocs/amazon-cloudfront-developer-guide/doc_source/forward-custom-headers.md

 Configure your distribution to require viewers to use HTTPS to access CloudFront\.
 See [Viewer Protocol Policy](distribution-web-values-specify.md#DownloadDistValuesViewerProtocolPolicy)\.

 **Origin Protocol Policy**
 Configure your distribution to require CloudFront to use the same protocol as viewers to forward requests to the origin\.
-See [Origin Protocol Policy \(Amazon EC2, Elastic Load Balancing, and Other Custom Origins Only\)](distribution-web-values-specify.md#DownloadDistValuesOriginProtocolPolicy)\.
+See [Origin Protocol Policy](distribution-web-values-specify.md#DownloadDistValuesOriginProtocolPolicy)\.

 The combination of **Viewer Protocol Policy** and **Origin Protocol Policy** ensure that your custom headers are encrypted between the viewer and your origin\.
 However, we recommend that you periodically perform the following tasks to rotate the custom headers that CloudFront forwards to your origin: